Sangqpham0102/Gender-Ident-with-SVM-CNN/README.md

    # Example code for training a gender classification model
    # Insert your training code here
    # Save the trained model as 'model2.sav'
+### Gender Classification Dataset

+This repository contains a gender classification dataset used for training machine learning models to classify gender based on facial images.
+The dataset consists of labeled images categorized into male and female classes.

+#### Source
+The dataset was sourced from [Kaggle - Gender Classification Dataset](https://www.kaggle.com/datasets/cashutosh/gender-classification-dataset).
+You can find more details about the dataset structure, number of samples, and other relevant information on the Kaggle dataset page.